OpenIndiana/oi-docs/docs/handbook/getting-started.md

 To view more details of a particular IPS transaction, use the command:

+`pkg history -t <time_stamp> -l`

+For example:

 `pkg history -t 2016-07-09T11:33:05 -l`

-The `-t` switch allows you to specify a particular transaction and the `-l` switch provides extended details of that transaction.
+The `-t` option allows you to specify a particular transaction and the `-l` option provides extended details of that transaction.

 ### IPS package archives (.p5p)